Molx32/molx32.github.io/_posts/2022-08-03-Update-management-04.md

 All of this can be configured in In addition to those rules, we will configure <b>deployment schedules</b>, which are some sort of  automation accounts sub-resources.
 For each automation account, we will 21 deployement schedule!
 This is a lot, be let me explain : the goal of this solution is to allow any business application to patched.
 To make it possible, we need to propose many schedules to comply with all application constraints.
 So we decided to propose 3 schedule maintenance per day : at 3:00, 12:00, and 22:00 (3*7 = 21 schedules).

+My ultimate goal with this is to create a deployment schedule that select the appropriate machines, based on machines tags.
+Just imagine how simple it would be : if a machine must be updated, I assign a tag to it (the tag <b>MON-03:00</b> for instance), and I know that my deployment schedules will update it.
+Let's see how to do this!

 <table id="custom" class="t-border">
 <caption style="text-align:center"><b>Schedules available for VM updates</b></caption>
   <tr>